As a business owner, you know there are many moving parts of your business finances that you need to have a good handle on.

 This is a tax levied on your payroll above a set threshold, and is charged on a state-by-state basis.
 Employers pay it based on the payments you have made to employees who are located in that state.

 The calculation also varies significantly between states.
-Victoria generally charges the highest rates of payroll tax and has the lowest threshold (which means you start paying tax sooner), whereas Queensland generally charges the lowest rate and has higher thresholds.
+Victoria generally charges the highest rates of payroll tax and has the lowest threshold (which means you start paying tax sooner), whereas for our Brisbane business owners, Queensland generally charges the lowest rate and has higher thresholds.
 For example, in Victoria payroll tax is charged at 4.85% of every dollar of wages you pay over $650,00 per annum, where QLD charges 4.75% over the threshold of $1.3m.

 This tax is payable either monthly or annually.
 Many Victorian businesses have benefited by the move by the Victorian government to extend the eligibility for small businesses to pay annually in arrears – see my briefing of 29 July 2020.